mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 Software components in the mikroSDK 2.0 SDK - Peripheral Drivers are implemented as the required peripheral driver interfaces for the MikroSDK Click plugin.

-In general, the software components are named in accordance with the following naming convention.
+In general, the software components are named in accordance with the following naming convention:

 **<IC_NAME> - <BOARD_NAME> (<BOARD_VENDOR>) - \<INTERFACE>**